When it’s time for an assist

 Ask someone you know for a referral

 Therapists are a dime a dozen, but finding a good therapist is a diamond in the rough.
 Referrals from people you trust may be one of the best ways to help you eliminate the duds and find your therapist-in-shining-armor.
 Feel free to ask your friends, family, or even your doctor because no one knows you better than they do.
+The American Psychological Association (APA) points to two websites that can help you find a psychologist (if that’s the type of expert you need): the Psychologist Locator on the APA website and the National Register of Health Service Psychologists.
+You can also try your state psychological association.
+You can also ask a nearby university for a referral, or check out your insurance provider’s website, says Beverly B. Palmer, PhD, professor emeritus of psychology at California State University, Dominguez Hills and author of Love Demystified: Strategies for a Successful Love Life.
 Try these tips for finding a doctor you can trust.